dotnet/docs-maui/docs/deployment/visual-studio-properties.md

 - **Application Display Version**

+  The display version of the application.
+This should be at most a three part version number such as 1.0.0.

+- **Application Version**

   The version of the application.
-This should be a single digit integer.
-Defaults to `1`.
+This should be a single digit integer such as 1.

 ## Android